openstack-archive/anvil/docs/source/topics/features.rst

 -  Written in **python** so it matches the style of other `OpenStack`_ components.
 -  **Code decoupling** (thus encouraging re-use by others)

-   * Components/actions are isolated as individual classes...
+   * Components & actions are isolated as individual classes.
    * Supports installation *personas* that define what is to be installed, thus decoupling the 'what' from the 'how'.

 -  **Install/start/stop... resumption** so that when you install you can ``ctrl+c`` and resume later (where applicable).
 -  Extensive **logging** (and debug mode)

-   * All commands ran are logged, all configuration files read/write...
+   * All commands executed are logged, all configuration files read/written (and so on).

 -  **Package tracking and building**

-   * Anvil can create a single rpm of your installation, as well as build or include all needed dependencies so that the software that is installed can be installed repeatedly and reliably in the future.
-   * This allows for installations to use the distributions native packages (when applicable) as well as provides a list of pips which should be packaged by that distribution before the given `OpenStack`_ release is stabilized.
-   * This also allows for releases of anvil to track exactly how (and what packages and what mapping) is needed for a given release tag (which maps to a given `OpenStack`_ release tag), thus freezing what is needed for that release to a known set.
+   * Creation of a single rpm of your installation.

+     * This freezes what is needed
+       for that release to a known set of packages and dependencies.

+   * Automatically building and/or including all needed dependencies.

+     * Includes application of your distributions native packages (when applicable).

 .. _epel: http://fedoraproject.org/wiki/EPEL
 .. _forking: http://users.telenet.be/bartl/classicperl/fork/all.html